korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 We've seen that Java starts their package names with java, in some of the examples we've looked at.
 However, it is common practice to use the reverse domain name to start your own package naming conventions.
-If your company is *abcompany.com* for example, your package prefixes would be *com.abccompany*.
+If your company is "abcompany.com," for example, your package prefixes would be "com.abccompany."
 For the rest of the course, I'll be using dev.lpa, which is the reverse domain of my Learn Programming Academy development company.
 The package name hierarchy is separated by periods.